-1.1.1 Squad Designations As the Lock 'n Load Tactical (LnLT) system has grown, so has the number of Squads (and Half-squads) the system portrays.
-Thus, in a scenario's Order of Battle (OOB), Squads and Half-squads are delineated in the following manner: Firepower (FP) - Range - Movement - Morale and Shaken Morale (if different).

-For example, the US Marine Squad guarding these words is a 3-6-4-5.

-APPEHTNHA 1.2 Dice The game uses a pair of six-sided dice.
+1.1.1 Squad Designations

+6 As the Lock 'n Load Tactical (LnLT) system has grown, so has the number of Squads (and Half-squads) the system portrays.
+Thus, in a scenario's Order of Battle (OOB), Squads and Half-squads are delineated in the following manner: Firepower (FP) - Range - Movement -Morale and Shaken Morale (if different), e.g., the US Airborne Squad guarding these words is a 2-5-4-6.
+1.2 DICE 5 The game uses a pair of six-sided dice.
 1d6 means one die is rolled.
 2d6 means two die are rolled.
-1.3 Stacking Each side can have up to three Squads (or their equivalent), two vehicles, and two SMCs in a hex.
-Each vehicle/aircraft/helicopter Wreck marker counts as one vehicle for stacking.
+1.3 STACKING Each side can have up to three Squads (or their equivalent), two vehicles, and two SMCs in a hex.
+Each vehicle/aircraft Wreck marker counts as one vehicle for stacking.
 One Weapon Team or two Half-squads/Crews are the equivalent of a Squad.
-Flying/Hovering helicopters and fixed-wing aircraft do not count toward ground stacking limits; only one helicopter can occupy a hex.
+Fixed-wing aircraft do not count toward stacking limits.
 Only one Wreck marker can occupy a hex.
 Some terrain types modify the stacking limit in a hex; others, such as Multi-level Buildings and Bunkers create the existence of a second hex within a hex, with its own stacking limit.
 Not all vehicles can enter (attempt to Rubble) all Buildings.
 Consult the Terrain Effects Chart (TEC) for details.
-Vehicles, obviously, cannot occupy the second story of a Multi-story Building a or set up in a Building.
+Vehicles, obviously, cannot occupy the second story of a Multi-story Building or set up in a Building.
 These stacking limitations apply at ALL TIMES-unless otherwise stated in a scenario's special rules.
 Example: A player cannot move units through a hex if the sum of the moving and stationary units in the hex exceeds stacking limitations.
-For stacking purposes, units inside a vehicle are part of the vehicle, and cannot unload if their presence on the -80 ground would exceed stacking limits; and they would be eliminated in case of a required bailout (16.1.1).
+For stacking purposes, units inside a vehicle are part of the vehicle, and cannot unload if their presence on the ground would exceed stacking limits; and they would be eliminated in case of a required bailout (16.1.1).
 You can always look at your opponent's stacks.

+1.4 HEXES

-1.4 Hexes Unless otherwise noted in the scenario's special rules, the half-hexes along the edge of the Map are playable and have the same stacking limitations and movement cost as full hexes.
+Unless otherwise noted in the scenario's special rules, the half-hexes along the edge of the Map are playable and have the same stacking limitations and movement cost as full hexes.
 The two joined half-hexes where Maps meet are considered a full hex.

+1145

 The terrain surrounding a hex's center dot defines the level (elevation) and terrain type of the hex.
 See the Terrain Effects Chart (TEC) for images and examples.

+1.5 MORALE

-1.5 Morale In LnLT each unit has a Morale Rating in its upper right corner.
+In LnLT each unit has a Morale Rating in its upper right corner.
 A unit's Morale represents its training and willingness to fight.
 There are two Morale states in LnLT: Good Order (GO) and Shaken.
 GO units are cohesive, buff, and ready to fight.
 They are depicted by the front of the unit's counter.

-6 Shaken units are frightened, timid, and disorganized.
+Shaken units are frightened, timid, and disorganized.
 The back of the counter depicts this.
 Many things can shake a unit's confidence, but a poor result on the Direct Fire Table (DFT) is the primary instigator.
 Morale Checks (MCs) are resolved by rolling 2d6.
 The dice are summed and modifiers applied.
 The only modifiers that can be applied to an infantry MC (including rallying attempt) are a Leader's Leadership Modifier (LM) and a -2 for being in a hex with a positive Target Modifier (TM).
 If the result is equal to or less than the unit's Morale Rating, it passes the check; flip the counter from its Shaken side back to its GO side.
-1.6 Support Weapons